 Having chickens means you will get fresh eggs.
-Sometimes those eggs will be dirty.
-You will have to spend some time washing chicken eggs.
+Sometimes those eggs will be dirty and you will have to spend time washing chicken eggs.

 Since chickens are not the cleanest animals on the planet, you will get dirty eggs.
 Needless to say, you will need to know how to wash fresh eggs.

 But, what is the best method for washing chicken eggs?
 How do you safely clean them?
 Does it really matter?